-If you’d like to apply for either of these scholarships, please click below and thoroughly fill out the application.
+If you live in a developing country and would like to apply for this scholarship, please click below and thoroughly fill out the application.

 Please keep in mind that though there are clinical guest instructors in this course, the primary curriculum is being offered by a voice coach, not a clinician.
 This class is not meant to replace clinical treatment, nor is Elissa qualified to diagnose or advise on medical conditions.
 The course is offered for educational purposes only, and to share tools and techniques that may help you release vocal tension.
 There is no guarantee of results.